DarkPro1337/main/content/projects/arcomage-remake-001/index.md

 draft: false
 description: ""
 slug: "2020/arcomage-remake-i-m-working-currently"
+summary: "Hello!
+I am an indie developer working on a remake of the Might & Magic series card mini-game called Arcomage."
 tags: ["arcomage", "devlog"]
 ---
 Hello!
 I am an indie developer working on a remake of the Might & Magic series card mini-game called Arcomage.